If you can’t find what you’re looking for, please get in touch.

 Growth Rate.
 The average growth across revenues, capital employed and dividends where growth in each is measured as the annualised growth of a 3-year rolling average over the past 7 years.
 For financial companies (banks and insurers), growth is measured across total assets, shareholder equity and dividends.

-- Return on capital employed = post-tax profit / (shareholder equity + total borrowings)
+- Net return on capital employed = post-tax profit / (shareholder equity + total borrowings + lease liabilities)

-The ratio between a company’s total borrowings (total interest bearing debt) and its ten-year average post-tax profit.
-For:
+The ratio between a company’s total debts (borrowings and lease liabilities) and its ten-year average post-tax profit.

 Capex Ratio, measured as the ratio between a company’s ten-year total capital investment (capex) and ten-year total post-tax profit.